Advertising vs Sponsorship: In the World of Virtual Galas

 So why did the NCAA win big in court?
 They did nothing to promote Tostitos products and, according to the court, followed all applicable IRS rules.

-Designed to help you navigate the twists and turns of complex financial issues that you face as a nonprofit, join us for the first session of our Nonprofit Financial Success Series in 2020.
-Find knowledge and insight in our two hour, complimentary session, where we will cover relevant topics to help your nonprofit begin to gain traction once again in the “new normal”.
+Designed to help you navigate the twists and turns of complex financial issues that you face as a nonprofit, join us for our 2020 Nonprofit Financial Success Series.
+Find knowledge and insight in our complimentary sessions where we will cover relevant topics to help your nonprofit begin to gain traction once again in the “new normal”.

 Did you find this information helpful?
 Check out some of the other topics we’ve covered: